JuannyWang/openh264-sha1-talbe-generation/README.md

         If you want to used YUV directly, you can switch to branch YUVAsInput

 -   CaseConfigure
-	    You can configure your test case by editing configure file ./CaseConfigure/case.cfg.
+	    --You can configure your test case by editing configure file ./CaseConfigure/case.cfg.
         For more detail about how to generate test cases using case.cfg, please refer to script file ./Scripts/run_GenerateCase.sh

 -   Codec
-	    openh264 codec: encoder, decoder and configure file layerXX.cfg welsenc.cfg,
+	    --openh264 codec: encoder, decoder and configure file layerXX.cfg welsenc.cfg,
         JM decoder;
         for how to	update your test codec,please go to section  how to update you test codec

 -   FinalResult
-	    All test bit streams' test result will be copied to folder ./FinalResult.
+	    --All test bit streams' test result will be copied to folder ./FinalResult.
 		XXX_AllCaseOutput.csv       contain the passe status of all cases(passed or unpassed etc.)
 	    XXX_AllCase_SHA1_Table.csv  contain the SHA1 string of those  passed cases XXX_.TestLog    test log of each test bit stream XXX_.Summary    test summary of each test bit stream

 -   Scripts
-	    the script files
+	    --the script files

 -   SHA1Table
-	    all SHA1 table of each test bit stream.
+	    --all SHA1 table of each test bit stream.

 how to update you test codec
 ----------------------------